wasmerio/wasmer.io/_posts/compiling-wasmer-to-webassembly.md

 make Wasmer compilable to WebAssembly.
 And this WebAssembly module would need to import JavaScript API.

-And that, **is the same `wasmer` Rust crate but with the `js` feature turned on**, that's it!
-It is the same API than with the `sys` feature, except that there is no concept of engines, or compilers, because the WebAssembly modules handled by Wasmer are compiled and executed by a JavaScript engine.
+And that, **is the same `wasmer` Rust crate but with the `js-default` feature turned on**, that's it!
+It is the same API than with the `sys-default` feature, except that there is no concept of engines, or compilers, because the WebAssembly modules handled by Wasmer are compiled and executed by a JavaScript engine.

 The JavaScript engine can be a browser, Node.js or Deno, for the most popular use cases.